 - Hold the position for a minimum of 5 minutes

 Try breathing faster or deeper if you feel sleepy

 Begin your yoga session with this pose and aim to wind up with the same pose.

 The best thing about this pose is that you can perform this asana from the

 It’s important to do practice as much meditation as well, infix and neat place.
 One of the meditations I would recommend is a Breath awareness meditation.
 Is a type of mindful meditation

 that encourages mindful breathing.
 Breathing is slow and deep and the goal is to focus only on

 breathing and to ignore other thoughts that enter the mind.
-This meditation reduce anxiety, improve concentration and greater emotional flexibility.
-Food and water intake is also important.
+This meditation reduces anxiety, improves concentration, and greater emotional flexibility.
+Food and water intake are also important.

-Sattvic food are the foundation of the yogic diet and preferred by yogis, and digest, such as
+Sattvic food is the foundation of the yogic diet and is preferred by yogis, and digests, such as

-fruits, vegetables, legumes, nuts, seeds and herbal tea.
-Water intake should be moderately.
+fruits, vegetables, legumes, nuts, seeds, and herbal tea.
+Water intake should be moderate.
 It is

 recommended to drink a small glass of water half an hour before the yoga practice.
 Drink as little